imedsaoud/contentsquare-technical-challenge/README.md

 ## Usage

-Edit the mower intrucstions in config.cfg
+Edit the mower intsructions in data/instructions.txt

 #### Test Instruction - ContentSquare
 ContentSquare is building an automatic lawn mower designed to mow rectangular surfaces.